zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/datetime/season.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Season Access Rule** will validate if the current season, e.g. `Autumn`, matches the selected seasons, e.g `Autumn` or `Spring`.
-For more complex logic validation combine multiple rules instead.
+The Season Access Rule evaluates whether the current season matches one of the selected seasons.

 ---